A. Faculty Evaluation Policy

 - Providing a base for faculty career planning and professional development.

-Faculty are evaluated in the following areas:
+Faculty are evaluated in the following contract areas:

-- Scholarship, Professional and Creative Activities
+- Scholarship, Professional, and Creative Work

 B. Faculty Evaluation Procedures